 A lot of other batter recipes won’t need a beer, but being in the UK, it just feels more authentic to use beer, as they do with the beer-battered fish in fish and chips.
 The beer is the key to a fluffy yet light and crispy batter.

-I use this batter for fish, and deep-fried chicken balls (Chinese takeaway style), and most of the time, I use it for vegetable tempura, for example, aubergine and sweet potatoes.
+I use this beer batter for fish, and deep-fried chicken balls (Chinese takeaway style), and most of the time, I use it for vegetable tempura, for example, aubergine and sweet potatoes.
 I’ve also used this batter for onion rings a million times.
 Absolutely love it!

 200g self-raising flour